 What do we gain when we transform language into data?
 What do we lose?
-This course not only engages questions from fields like digital humanities and computational linguistics, but also practical questions of everyday life.
+This course not only engages questions from fields like computational literary studies, but also practical questions of everyday life.
 For example, Google became powerful and ubiquitous by transforming language into data.
 What does better understanding that process teach us about how we live today?

 By showing how absurd power can be, satire suggests that our world can be otherwise.
 In this course, we read major US satirists writing from the nineteenth century to the present.
 Students will learn about these texts and their contexts, focusing on how form and content conspire to produce satirical effects.
 Víktor Shklovsky famously argues that literature “defamiliarizes” us with the world.
 Perhaps no mode is more committed to Shklovsky’s sense of defamiliarization than satire.

 Computational methods have made it possible to analyze literature in new ways and at new scales.
 This course trains students in theories and methods of computational literary studies.
 It requires no background in computer programming or literary criticism.
 We begin with fundamentals of the Python programming language before moving on to computational analyses of literary texts.
 Our analyses will be informed by critical readings.